ngard/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

-My model is almost the same to the NVIDIA network which is not so deep (means fewer learning time) but performs good enough for this project.
+My model is almost the same to the NVIDIA network (shown in the course) which is not so deep (means fewer learning time) but performs good enough for this project.
 It consists of a convolution neural network with 5x5 or 3x3 filter sizes and depths between 24 and 64 (model.py lines 91-95)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 46).
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 46).

 ####2.
 Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (model.py lines 100).

-At first, I introduced more than 1 layer, however, it turns out that it does not perform well.
+At first, I introduced more than 1 layer, however, it turns out that multiple Dropout layers do not contribute to perform better (at least with this number of images or epochs).
 Therefore I limited to use the Dropout layer only at the last of the fully-connected layers.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 114-115).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track as can be seen in [video](./run1.mp4)

 ####3.
 Model parameter tuning